galaunay/pyDSA_gui/README.md

 # pyDSAqt5

-PyDSAqt5 is a graphical interface for [pyDSA](https://framagit.org/gabylaunay/pyDSA).
+PyDSAqt5 is a graphical interface for [pyDSA](https://framagit.org/gabylaunay/pyDSA), a drop shape analyzer.

 ## Dependencies